sheryl-ai/MVGCN/README.md

 This repository contains TensorFlow code for implementing Multi-View Graph Convolutional Network for brain networks (DTI data).
 To do this, we train models using graph convolutional networks (GCNs) in multiple views to learn view-based feature representations.
 Then, view pooling is conducted for the purpose of multi-view feature fusion.
 The code is documented and should be easy to modify for your own applications.

 ## Model
-The objective function is established for a binary classification problem, which is matching vs. non-matching classes. brain networks in the same group (PD or HC) are labeled as matching pairs while brain networks from different groups are labeled as non-matching pairs.
+The objective function is established for a binary classification problem, which is matching vs. non-matching classes.
+Brain networks in the same group (PD or HC) are labeled as matching pairs while brain networks from different groups are labeled as non-matching pairs.
 Hence, pairwise training samples are feed into the neural network.
 The figure depicts the pairwise learning architecture.

 <p align="center"><img src="images/overall.png" alt="Pairwise Learning Architecture" width="500"></p>